ableplayer/ableplayer/README.md

-For older browsers that don’t support HTML5 media elements, you need a fallback solution. *Able Player* was developed to work seamlessly with [JW Player][], specifically **JW Player 6**.
+For older browsers that don’t support HTML5 media elements, you need a fallback solution. *Able Player* was developed to work seamlessly with [JW Player][], specifically **JW Player 6** (successfully tested with
+versions 6.0 and 6.11).
 JW Player is free for non-commercial use but is licensed separately and is not distributed with *Able Player*.
 If you choose to use JW Player as your fallback player, users with older browsers including Internet Explorer 6-8 will have the same experience with *Able Player* as users with newer browsers.
 Identical functionality has been attained using both the HTML5 and JW Player APIs.
 After licensing and downloading JW PLayer, copy